GEOS-DEV/GEOS/src/coreComponents/schema/docs/AcousticSEM_other.rst

 ========================= ================== ================================ =======================================================================
 Name                      Type               Registered On                    Description
 ========================= ================== ================================ =======================================================================
+indexSeismoTrace          localIndex                                          Count for output pressure at receivers
 maxStableDt               real64                                              Value of the Maximum Stable Timestep for this solver.
-pressureNp1AtReceivers    real64_array                                        Pressure value at each receiver for each timestep
+pressureNp1AtReceivers    real64_array2d                                      Pressure value at each receiver for each timestep
 receiverIsLocal           localIndex_array                                    Flag that indicates whether the receiver is local to this MPI rank
 receiverNodeIds           localIndex_array2d                                  Indices of the nodes (in the right order) for each receiver point
 sourceConstants           real64_array2d                                      Constant part of the receiver for the nodes listed in m_receiverNodeIds